learning-zone/angular-basics/README.md

 #### Q. ***What happens if you use script tag inside template?***

 Angular recognizes the value as unsafe and automatically sanitizes it, which removes the `<script>` tag but keeps safe content such as the text content of the `<script>` tag.
 This way it eliminates the risk of script injection attacks.
-Let's take an example of innerHtml property binding which causes XSS vulnerability,
+Let\'s take an example of innerHtml property binding which causes XSS vulnerability,
 ```typescript
 export class InnerHtmlBindingComponent {
   // For example, a user/attacker-controlled value from a URL.